Self-Publishing Online

 MARKETING: All marketing is controlled by the company and paid for by the author (even when the company ‘offers’ local bookstore placements).

 BUYER BEWARE: Please research the company before jumping in.
-Read both the positive and negative reviews.
-They employ some really smooth talkers!
+Please read both the positive and negative reviews.
+They employ some smooth talkers!

 QUALITY: The final product may not be of the quality you expect.
 (Please research.
 Read Google reviews before giving them all your money).

-HARASSMENT: Expect relentless harassment by telephone and/or email.
+HARASSMENT: Expect relentless harassment by telephone and email.

 SELLING PRICE (RRP): This is determined by the company and can be much too high for the local market because the pricing could be in USD, GBP, AUD, etc.

-AUTHOR COPIES: Authors will normally receive 5 ‘free’ copies, but can buy more at a discount of between 30 to 60% but this can be more than the market value of most books in your market.
+AUTHOR COPIES: Authors will typically receive 5 ‘free’ copies but can buy more at a discount of 30 to 60%, which can be more than the market value of most books in your market.

 FACE TIME: In most cases, don't expect a face-to-face meeting with any professional from any (big) company.
-I advice you to, as far as. possible choose a small local establishment.
+You should, as far as possible, choose a small local establishment.
 (Also, it’s good to support your own village/town community instead of Amazon)

 ROYALTY: Don't assume that you will receive high royalties.
 It can be as low as 10% for books sold on Amazon.
 Read the fine print.
 Ask questions.
 Read Google reviews.

-DIRECT SELLING: The author has little chance of direct selling books due to high costs of production.
+DIRECT SELLING: The author has little chance of directly selling books due to the high production costs.